Empowering women to create the life they choose

 We have begun to explore new and creative ways to empower women.
 In 2020, we have launched a pilot of the EMPower program, coaching women to identify barriers to employment and achieve financial independence, to commence in early 2021.
 We will also run On Our Path Together, a peer-education program that builds the capacity of older women at risk of homelessness to access support early in order to avert future housing crises

-We also speak out for and amplify the voices of women to increase awareness of the challenges they face, the support required and to advocate for change the systems and structures that hold them back.
+We also speak out for and amplify the voices of women to increase awareness of the challenges they face, the support required and to advocate to change the systems and structures that hold them back.